 When it comes to orthodontic treatment, there are several options available, but two of the most popular are traditional metal braces and Invisalign clear aligners.
-While both methods are designed to straighten teeth, patients often wonder which option takes longer to complete.
+While both methods are designed to straighten teeth, patients often wonder which option takes longer.
 The answer to this question can vary depending on several factors, including the severity of the dental issue being addressed, the patient’s compliance with treatment, and the orthodontist’s experience and technique.

 This article will explore both Invisalign and braces in greater detail, providing information on how they work, possible alternatives, and which could be more suitable for certain cases.

-Invisalign – How it Works
+Invisalign Aligners – How They Work

 Invisalign has transformed the field of orthodontics by introducing a modern and discreet way to straighten teeth and correct malocclusion.
-Instead of relying on traditional wires and brackets, this innovative treatment uses a series of custom-made, nearly invisible plastic aligners to gradually shift the teeth into their desired position.
+Instead of relying on traditional wires and brackets, this treatment uses a series of custom-made, nearly invisible plastic aligners to gradually shift the teeth into their desired position.

 The Invisalign treatment process begins with an initial consultation with an orthodontist, during which a 3D scan is used to create a customized treatment plan.
 This includes determining the number of aligners needed and the anticipated length of treatment.
 After this is determined, a series of custom fit aligners are created.